 You can cover them in glitter, glue on “gems” or wrap them in yarn or twine.
 I used adhesive backed “gems” to make these pretty sparkling ornaments.

 Christmas Stencils and Chalk Paste

 I don’t know about you, but writing or drawing in beautiful lettering is not my forte.
 And that’s why stencils have been a lifesaver over the years.

 We all have had the unfortunate experience of craft paint seeping under a plastic stencil and ruining our project.
 That doesn’t happen with mesh stencils from A Maker’s Studio.
 Think of fabric, like a silkscreen.
 Secondly, the stencils have an adhesive backing ~ no need for spray adhesive or taping down.

-And here is a special way to treat the person in your life who is a devoted DIYer.
-The Christmas stencil subscription.
-Each month for 3 months, a special, limited edition stencil with a jar of ChalkArt, a spreader and a surprise gift will be delivered to their door.
+The Christmas Maker Box is a special way to treat the person in your life who is a devoted DIYer.
+Each month for 3 months, a special, limited edition stencil with a jar of Chalk Paste, a spreader and a surprise gift will be delivered to their door.
 Of course, you can give it to yourself or ask for this on your gift list.